hcit/ProFuzz/README.md

 # Project

-This project was a student project at the [University of Applied Science Augsburg](http://www.hs-augsburg.de) in SS12.
+This project was a student project at the [University of Applied Sciences Augsburg](http://www.hs-augsburg.de) in SS12.

 It allows the fuzzing of some PROFINET frames.
 The following frames are implemented: